 The sanctions represent the largest financial penalty ever ordered by FINRA and reflect the scope and seriousness of the violations.

-In total, Robinhood has 9 total disclosures in their record (see screenshots below):
+In total, Robinhood has nine total disclosures in its record (see screenshots below):

-Here’s one of their pending allegations on their firm summary for:
+Here’s one of their pending allegations on their firm summary:

 FAILED TO SUPERVISE THE REVIEW AND

 PROCEDURES REASONABLY DESIGNED TO PREVENT AND RESPOND TO